Ritumka/rubric/sdf/final-project/technical.md

 - [x] **Advanced Data Modeling**: Has the application utilized ActiveRecord callbacks for model lifecycle management?
 - [x] **Component-Based View Templates**: Does the application use component-based view templates (partials) to promote reusability and maintainability?
 - [x] **Backend Modules**: Does the application effectively use modules (concerns, etc.) to encapsulate related functionality and promote code organization?
-- [x] **Frontend Modules**: Does the application effectively use modules (es6, etc.) to encapsulate related functionality and promote code organization?
+- [ ] **Frontend Modules**: Does the application effectively use modules (es6, etc.) to encapsulate related functionality and promote code organization?
-- [x] **Service Objects**: Does the application abstract logic into service objects when appropriate?
+- [ ] **Service Objects**: Does the application abstract logic into service objects when appropriate?
-- [x] **Polymorphism**: Does the application use polymorphism to create flexible and maintainable code?
+- [ ] **Polymorphism**: Does the application use polymorphism to create flexible and maintainable code?
-- [x] **Event-Driven Architecture**: Does the application use event-driven architecture (e.g., pub-sub) to decouple components and improve scalability? (for example ActionCable https://guides.rubyonrails.org/action_cable_overview.html)
+- [ ] **Event-Driven Architecture**: Does the application use event-driven architecture (e.g., pub-sub) to decouple components and improve scalability? (for example ActionCable https://guides.rubyonrails.org/action_cable_overview.html)
-- [x] **Overall Separation of Concerns**: Are the concerns of the application (e.g., data access, business logic, presentation) separated effectively, with each layer focused on its specific responsibilities?
+- [ ] **Overall Separation of Concerns**: Are the concerns of the application (e.g., data access, business logic, presentation) separated effectively, with each layer focused on its specific responsibilities?
 - [x] **Overall DRY Principle**: Does the application follow the DRY (Don't Repeat Yourself) principle, with code reuse and minimal redundancy?

-### Score (10/10):
+### Score (5/10):

 ### Notes: